jbe/immux/README.md

 };

 // Our root view template; a pure function from root state and dispatchable
-// actions, to a virtual dom that will be rendered on every update.
+// actions, to virtual dom view.
 // $ is a bound version of the reducer tree which can be used to dispatch
 //   state changes.
 // _ is the root state (as plain JavaScript, because this is the default
-// for the SimpleImmutable adapter that we use here).

-function CounterView($, _) {
+//   for the SimpleImmutable adapter that we use here). function CounterView($, _) {
   return div(".hello",
     h1("Mandatory counter app"),